 The Interim Draft Construction Plan Report was posted to the HIW website on June 24, 2015 to provide information about HIWEC to HIFN and its members, the public, government agencies and other stakeholders, as early as possible in the EA process.
-In addition, this Final Draft Construction Plan Report has been posted to the HIW website to provide all stakeholders with a copy of what is being reviewed by HIFN's Band Council and further information that was collected since the Interim Draft.
+The final draft Volume A, which includes the Final Draft Construction Plan Report, was posted to the HIW website on September 30, 2015 to provide all stakeholders with further information that was collected since the Interim Draft.
+At the same time, members of the public were sent notices to indicate the locations where the final draft Volume A could be reviewed, both in person and on the HIW website.
+Lastly, this Final Construction Plan Report has been posted to the HIW website as part of the final Volume A which was submitted for consideration by HIFN's Band Council.
+This Final Construction Plan Report addresses comments received on the final draft Volume A and includes updates to the Final Draft Construction Plan Report.